Raghunandan-19/Cyber-Hygiene-Quiz/README.md

 - Inspired by various cybersecurity awareness training programs
 - Built with vanilla HTML, CSS, and JavaScript
 - Special thanks to all contributors who help improve this project

-## Acknowledgments

-- Questions are based on common cybersecurity best practices
-- Inspired by various cybersecurity awareness training programs
-- Built with vanilla HTML, CSS, and JavaScript
-# Cyber-Hygiene-Quiz